abinit/abinit/doc/tutorial/eph4mob.md

 We will therefore need the wavefunctions on this dense mesh.
 -->
 Note that in this tutorial, a single dense $\kk$-mesh is used.
 However, the mobility strongly depends on this mesh and a convergence study should be performed by increasing the $\kk$-mesh density, as well as the $\qq$-mesh used for the integration of the imaginary part of the self-energy.
-This study is explained later and left to the user but it should be clear even at this point that systems with small effective masses (e.g GaAs) require denser homogeneous $\kk$-meshes and are more difficult to converge.
+This study is explained later and left to the user as excercise.
+It should be clear even that systems with small effective masses (e.g GaAs) require denser homogeneous $\kk$-meshes and are more difficult to converge.

 The computation of the dense WFK file is similar to a NSCF band structure computation.